-A caveat when compiling vintage code is that in the old days, different machines had different representations of types, which are not always compatible with the IEEE standard common today.
-For instance, a REAL value occupied a 64-bit word in CRAY-1 FORTRAN, a 36-bit word in PDP-10 FORTRAN and a 32-bit word in IBM FORTRAN.
-Portable programs from the time refer to routines like D1MACH to inquire for limits of a type representation.
-For example, next trivial code snippet x1mach.f prints machine parameters for REAL*32 analogous to the D1MACH function:
+A caveat when compiling vintage code is that in the old days, different machines had different representations of types.
+A REAL value could occupy a 32-bit, 36-bit or 64-bit word, depending on the hardware.
+Portable programs from the time call routines like D1MACH for details of a type representation.
+Next trivial snippet x1mach.f prints machine parameters for REAL*32 analogous to the D1MACH function:

 real*32 x1mach